haskell/haddock/doc/markup.rst

 Headings
 ~~~~~~~~

-Headings inside of comment documentation are possible be preceding them
+Headings inside of comment documentation are possible by preceding them
 with a number of ``=``\ s.
 From 1 to 6 are accepted.
 Extra ``=``\ s will
 be treated as belonging to the text of the heading.
 Note that it's up to
 the output format to decide how to render the different levels. ::